-2008 New Hampshire industrial market: A favorable environment for tenants in the market
+2008 New Hampshire industrial market: A favorable environment for future tenants

-January 23, 2008 - Spotlights
+February 27, 2008 - Spotlights

 Overall, the New Hampshire industrial market continued to show positive improvement through 2007 as the total vacancy rate decreased from 12.4% in 2006 to 11.4% in 2007.
 This steady reduction in vacancy is expected to continue in 2008.
 CB Richard Ellis/New England tracks the industrial market in both the I-93/Rte.
 3 corridor from Nashua/Salem to Concord and the Seacoast/I-95 corridor from Seabrook to Rochester.